roberttoups/IPv4Toolbox/Docs/ConvertFrom-InverseAddress.md

 ## PARAMETERS

 ### -InverseAddress
-The Inverse Address to produce the IPv4Address.
+The Inverse Address to convert to IPv4 Address or CIDR format.

 ```yaml
 Type: System.String